Syncroness-Inc/qt_device_creation/README.md

 # Additional Resources

-All Qt does is add its own layers to within yocto.
+All Qt does is add its own yocto meta layers.
 To understand yocto more, feel free to refer to the following documentation.
 - https://www.yoctoproject.org/

 To fetch and manage all of the git repos to build the kernel, it is suggested you use the `repo` tool (`repo` is installed in the docker file).